 Can they do their own coat?
 Shoes?
 Can they go to the toilet independently? (cleaning themselves and washing their hands)?
 Can they clean their teeth?
 Can they play nicely?
 Can they talk about what they like and what they have been doing?
 Can they listen to a favourite story and talk about it?
 Can they recognise or write their name?
 Do they go to bed at a reasonable time so they are not too tired to learn?
-Children need between 111⁄2 hours sleep (aged 4) and 91⁄2 hours sleep (aged 11) in order to control their own behaviour properly in school..
+Children need between $11\frac{1}{2}$ hours sleep (aged 4) and $9\frac{1}{2}$ hours sleep (aged 11) in order to control their own behaviour properly in school.

+If your child is too ill to come to school, please phone the office on 0115 807 7750 - or email office@victoriaprimaryschool.org.uk - so we know not to expect your child that

-Victoria Primary School Starting in Nursery: Who's Who
+Victoria Primary School

+Starting in Nursery: Who's Who